-Air pollutant emissions due to the project were calculated using the CalEEMod program (version 2013.2.1).
-To determine emissions with the project, the program was set to calculate emissions for 262 mid rise apartment units with a total floor area of 155,000 GSF, a 51,000 GSF high turnover sit down restaurant and an 18,000 GSF foot office building on a 2.2 acre site.
+Air pollutant emissions due to the project were calculated using the CalEEMod program (version 2013.2.2).
+To determine emissions with the project, the program was set to calculate emissions for a 70,000 square foot office on a 1-acre site.
 Default CalEEMod variables were used for the calculations except the trip generation rate.
+The traffic evaluation for the Project (Letter from Ms. Maria Manalili, PTP, Transportation Planner, Stantec Consulting Services Inc., "Proposed University Extension Classrooms (UEC) Project Traffic Evaluation," dated May 1, 2014) determined that the project would generate 184 additional daily trips.
+This trip generation rate was used to estimate vehicular pollutant emissions due to the Project.